jonrmar/postgres-jsonb-support/README.md

 ## Getting Started:

-1. Create a POJO that you want to seriazile os document with at least the followings fields:
+1. Create a POJO that you want to serialize os document with at least the followings fields:

 `Long id
 LocalDateTime createdAt